 Configures the user accessible USB ports.
-Selecting Only Back Ports On disables the front USB ports; selecting All Ports Off disables all front and back USB ports; selecting All Ports Off (Dynamic) disables all front and back USB ports during POST and front ports can be enabled or disabled dynamically by an authorized user or authorized users without resetting the system.
+Selecting Only Back Ports On disables the front USB ports; selecting All Ports Off disables all front and back USB ports; selecting All Ports Off (Dynamic)All Ports On disables all front and back USB ports during POST and front ports can be enabled or disabled dynamically by authorized user without resetting the system.

-The USB keyboard and mouse function in certain USB ports during the boot process, depending on the selection.
+The USB keyboard and mouse still function in certain USB ports during the boot process, depending on the selection.
 After the boot process is complete, the USB ports will be enabled or disabled as per the setting.